cisagov/ScubaGear/baselines/onedrive.md

 ## 4. OneDrive Client

-Configuring OneDrive to sync only to agency-deined domains ensures that users can only sync to agency-managed computers.
+Configuring OneDrive to sync only to agency-defined domains ensures that users can only sync to agency-managed computers.

 ### Policies